August 1, 2023

 A friend of a friend told you about this fantastic hydrating mask for hair and you jumped at the chance without hesitation?
 Give up the products that are too rich and simply not made for flat hair.
 Some conditioners also contain polymers that are water-resistant, building up over time and noticeably weighing down the hair2.

-Yes, there actually are ways to give a little volume boost to your lacklustre hair.
+Yes, there actually are ways to give a little volume boost to your damaged and lacklustre hair.

 Chop, chop!
 And it just so happens that the bob hairstyle has been in style for a few years!
-Asymmetric, concave, fringed, tapered: the options are plenty with this universal cut that’s known for suiting all hair types and face shapes!
+Asymmetric, concave, fringed, tapered: the options are plenty with this universal cut that’s known for suiting all hair types, even the finest, and all face shapes!

 Not ready to say goodbye to your long hair?
 We get it.
 In this case, try layers or bangs and regularly change the location of your part.
-Simple, efficient, and effective.
+Simple, efficient, and effective to restore volume to flat hair.

 It’s well known that heat damages hair.
 Instead, let your hair dry naturally after having gently dried it with a towel.
-If you must use a hair dryer, wait until the hair is almost dry, turn your head upside down and disperse a gentle heat to your roots.
+If you must use a hair dryer, wait until the hair is almost dry, turn your head upside down and disperse a gentle heat to your roots, to reduce dead hair ends.

 Obviously, if a bad diet can contribute to making flat hair, eating well can have the opposite effect!
 Choose foods that are high in Vitamin E and oleic acid such as nuts, fish, vegetable oils, and avocado.
 Or rich in amino acids like quinoa.